gatsbywelles/DeepFake-Detection-Learning-Modules/book/policies.md

-# Policies
+# Module 1: Policies

 ## What is Deepfake?
-The term “deepfake” merges “deep learning” and “fake,” describing the process of synthesizing, altering, and manipulating existing video and audio content using artificial intelligence (AI) technologies to simulate real events (Busacca & Monaca, 2023).
-Through deepfake techniques, individuals can overlay or substitute one person’s face onto another’s in visual media.
-These methods rely on neural networks trained on extensive datasets to replicate facial movements, vocal patterns, and speech nuances.
-Typically, the algorithm is fed footage of two individuals, enabling it to learn how to interchange their faces.
-Put simply, deepfake technology leverages deep learning and AI to analyze facial dynamics and apply image mapping to replace one face with another, resulting in a convincingly fabricated video (Chadha et al., 2021).
+The term “deepfake” blends the ideas of deep learning and fabricated media.
+It refers to the use of artificial intelligence to alter or generate audio and video content in a way that makes it appear genuine, even though it’s entirely constructed (Busacca & Monaca, 2023).
+These techniques can be used to digitally overlay one person’s face onto another’s in a video, or to replicate someone’s voice with convincing accuracy.

+Deepfake technology relies on neural networks trained on large volumes of data.
+These systems learn to imitate facial movements, speech patterns, and subtle expressions.
+Typically, footage of two individuals is fed into the algorithm, which then learns how to convincingly swap one face for another.
+Through advanced image mapping and pattern recognition, the software generates a new video that falsely portrays someone saying or doing things they never actually did (Chadha et al., 2021).

 ## Types of Deepfake